Conolly Abel Smith: Personal life

 On 28 December 1932 Abel Smith married Lady Mary Elizabeth Carnegie (1899–1996), daughter of Charles Carnegie, 10th Earl of Southesk, at St Andrew's Church, Brechin.
 They had one daughter (b.
 1936) and one son (b.
 1939).

 Cultural references

 Conolly Abel-Smith has been portrayed on screen by Adrian Lukis in the second season of The Crown.
+In Len Deighton's book SS-GB, Conolly is the leader of a struggling British government-in-exile.